Spain rebuffs Turkey’s ‘unilateral’ gas search, backs Cyprus

 “We don’t believe there is a unilateral solution to the problems of the eastern Mediterranean region,” Laya said after talks with Cypriot Foreign Minister Nikos Christodoulides.
 “And therefore, we reject unilateral moves that are not helping in finding a long-lasting solution.”

-Spain’s top diplomat said negotiations and dialogue are the only way to reach a “long-standing solution” to the complex maritime boundaries issue, which also triggered a weeks-long naval standoff between NATO allies Greece and Turkey this month.
+Spain’s top diplomat said negotiations and dialogue are the only way to resolve the complex maritime boundaries issue, which also triggered a weeks-long naval standoff between NATO allies Greece and Turkey this month.

 “I’m saying this as this is exactly what Spain is doing to delimit its maritime borders with its neighbors.
 So I’m not preaching anything different from what I’m practicing,” Laya said.